infoforcefeed/OlegDB/README.md

 Olegdb dumps are binary.

+There is a header struct in [dump.h](./include/dump.h) that is written to the beginning of the file.

-10 byte -> OLEGDBDUMP
+10 bytes -> OLEGDBDUMP
-1 byte  -> Version number hex
+3 byte  -> Version number ascii
-1 byte  -> Number of keys
-1 byte  -> Size of data (n)
+8 byte  -> Record count
 n bytes -> data (keys and values)

+Keys are always 16 bytes, so you read 16 bytes after reading the number of keys to get the first bucket key.
+Following that is a size_t (8 bytes) value that is the size of the data.
+We will call this data_size.
+Read data_size.
+This is the key's data.
+Continue the process until Record count is exhausted.

 Roadmap
 =======